-The Domestic Violence Task Force continued to faciliate stalking training, including cyber-stalking, as well as to faciliate the Stop Grant.
+The Domestic Violence Task Force continued to facilitate stalking training, including cyber-stalking, as well as to facilitate the Stop Grant.
 They spent time training State police about domestic violence and identifying the primary aggressor.
 Also, they have been active in reinitiating the Safe Pet Program.

 The Latino Services Task Force provided relevant health information to Spanish speaking mothers through interviews, flu shot clinics and multi-phasic screenings.
 They provided opportunities to help local residents obtain U.S. citizenship through classes, articles, and facilitating a consulate visit.
 They held an in-service for educators, human services, and community members.